Noise-Resilient Group Testing: Limitations and Constructions: Negative Results

-As mentioned in the introduction, it is an important matter for applications to bring down the amount of false negatives in the reconstruction as much as possible, and ideally to zero.
 The lemma above shows that if one is willing to keep the number $e'_1$ of false negatives in the reconstruction at the zero level (or bounded by a constant), only an up to $O(1/d)$ fraction of false negatives in the measurements can be tolerated (regardless of the number of measurements), unless the number $e'_0$ of false positives in the reconstruction grows to an enormous amount (namely, $\Omega(n)$ when $n-d = \Omega(n)$) which is certainly undesirable.

-As shown in \cite{ref:DR83}, exact reconstruction of $d$-sparse vectors of length $n$, even in a noise-free setting, requires at least $\Omega(d^2 \log n / \log d)$ non-adaptive measurements.
-However, it turns out that there is no such restriction when an approximate reconstruction is sought for, except for the following bound which can be shown using simple counting and holds for adaptive noiseless schemes as well (proof in Appendix~\ref{app:lowerbound}):
+Recall that, as mentioned in the introduction, exact reconstruction of $d$-sparse vectors of length $n$, even in a noise-free setting, requires at least $\Omega(d^2 \log_d n)$ non-adaptive measurements.
+However, it turns out that there is no such restriction when an approximate reconstruction is sought for, except for the following bound which can be shown using simple counting and holds for adaptive noiseless schemes as well: